 Addiction is a vicious cycle; this disease grabs hold and makes people feel all but worthless when they’re not high.
 It’s a complicated and complex disease.

 Someone with a traumatic past is at risk of falling into the devastating cycle.
 One of the primary and positive aspects of rehab is not only acknowledging that a problem exists, but also stopping the cycle in its tracks while dealing with that trauma.

-To successfully break the cycle of addiction, people need to surround themselves with a reliable support system; they need to be immersed in a drug-free environment where they’ll be held accountable for staying away from drugs and adopting a sober lifestyle.
+To successfully break the cycle of addiction, people need to surround themselves with a reliable support system and start attending therapy session; they need to be immersed in a drug-free environment where they’ll be held accountable for staying away from drugs and adopting a sober lifestyle.